Vyral/base-template/_posts/2018-08-09-3-reasons-you-may-want-to-reconsider-doing-that-project-by-yourself.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Brian+Riolo+/Brian+Riolo-+Should+You+Do+it+Yourself+or+Hire+a+Professional%253F.mp4
 pullquote: >-
-  You may be thinking that you can save time and money, but it could end up spending more.
+  You may be thinking that you can save time and money, but it usually costs you more of each.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true